kyma-project/api-gateway/docs/user/README.md

 ### APIGateway Controller

 APIGateway Controller handles the configuration of Kyma Gateway.
-The controller is responsible for:
+The controller is responsible for the following:
 - Configuring Kyma Gateway
 - Managing Certificate and DNSEntry resources